gogs/gogs/docs/Quick_Start.md

 Suppose you want to check package `github.com/GPMGoTest/install_test`.

 - Switch work directory to package path.
-- Execute command `gpm check`.
+- Execute command `gopm check`.
 - That's it!

 ## Search and find more

 Command `search` is for searching packages in [Go Walker](http://gowalker.org) database.

-- Execute command `gpm search mysql`.
+- Execute command `gopm search mysql`.
 - Try it by yourself.

 ## Go further